 Year of Call:

 Naomi Cunningham has specialised in employment and discrimination law throughout her career.
-She acts for a mix of public and private sector employers, large and small, and individual employees and trade unions, giving her an overview of both sides’ priorities and tactics.
+She acts for a mix of public and private sector employers, large and small, and individual employees and trade unions.

 Naomi writes a popular and practical guide to employment tribunal proceedings, Employment Tribunal Claims: tactics and precedents, now in its 4th edition.